pranotosh2/Pranotosh2/README.md

 🔹 Passionate about transforming raw data into meaningful insights
 🔹 Skilled in building end-to-end ML systems and data-driven applications
-🔹 Focused on real-world impact using AI, Deep Learning, and GenAI
+🔹 Focused on real-world impact using AI, ML, Deep Learning, and GenAI

 ---